zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Elastic network interfaces.md

 -   **Primary ENI**

-    The ENI created by default upon the creation of an instance in a VPC is called the **primary ENI**.
-The lifecycle of the primary ENI is the same as that of the instance and you are not allowed to remove the primary ENI from the instance.
+    The ENI created by default upon the creation of an instance in a VPC is called the primary ENI.
+The life cycle of the primary ENI is the same as that of the instance and you are not allowed to remove the primary ENI from the instance.

 -   **Secondary ENI**